ignacio108/OSPF_FRR/README.md

 Defines the set of routers that will be affected by this change.

--all (Modifica todos los routers del escenario ["rA","rB","rC","rD","rE"])
+-all (Changes all the routers of the scenario ["rA","rB","rC","rD","rE"])

 ### Time tag: